ahmedalm1/cv-knowledge-engine-accelerator/README.md

 COMING SOON

 ## References
-This accelerator leverages the [Knowledge Mining Solution Accelerator](https://github.com/Azure-Samples/azure-search-knowledge-mining).
+This accelerator was inspired by the [Knowledge Mining Solution Accelerator](https://github.com/Azure-Samples/azure-search-knowledge-mining).

 ## License
-Please refer to [LICENSE](https://github.com/AhmedAlmu/cv-knowledge-engine-accelerator/blob/main/LICENSE) for all licensing information.
+For all licensing information refer to [LICENSE](https://github.com/AhmedAlmu/cv-knowledge-engine-accelerator/blob/main/LICENSE).